Successful CRM Implementation Plan: 10 Step Strategy

 10. Analyze your data and get feedback

-What’s more, this is the opportunity to do the most important thing: Talk to your team about how they feel about the CRM software.
+What's more, this is the opportunity to do the most essential thing: Talk to your team about how they feel about the CRM software.
 Hear their pain points out and look for solutions together.
 Feedback from users is invaluable to proper CRM implementation.

 How long should a CRM implementation strategy take?